KARTHIKREDDY3/NUMERICAL-MODELING-OF-MODE-LOCKED-FIBER-LASER/README.md

 # NUMERICAL-MODELING-OF-MODE-LOCKED-FIBER-LASER
-Numerical modeling of mode locked fiber laser using saturable absorber
+Numerical modeling of mode locked fiber laser using saturable absorber and done by using matlab